ldspr0/ldspr0/README.md

 ### Hello! 👋

-I'm **Aleksandr Ivanov**, a passionate and experienced **Senior Salesforce Developer** with over 8 years of expertise in both development and administration.
+I'm **Aleksandr Ivanov**, a passionate and experienced **Senior Salesforce Developer** with over 9 years of expertise in both development and administration.
 At 38, I continue to embrace the ever-evolving world of technology and strive to expand my knowledge and skills.

 ---

 ### 🛠️ Professional Background

 - **Role**: Senior Salesforce Developer
-- **Experience**: 8+ years in Salesforce development and administration.
+- **Experience**: 9+ years in Salesforce development and administration.
 - **Certifications**:
   - Salesforce Certified Platform Developer I
   - Salesforce Certified Administrator
   - Salesforce Certified Sales Cloud Consultant
+  - Java Developer from Yandex.Practicum

 ---

 ### 🌱 Current Focus

-I’m currently diving deeper into **Java** through the **Ya.Practicum** program to broaden my programming expertise.
-My interests also include exploring **Programming Architecture** and **Enterprise Patterns**, with a particular focus on their performance and scalability.
+Looking for interesting projects and/or companies to help them build meaningful products.

 ---